vitch/twitter-bootstrap-skeleton.docpad/README.md

 This is a simple skeleton designed to get you up and running with [DocPad](https://github.com/bevry/docpad/) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) (compiled dynamically via [docpad-plugin-less](https://npmjs.org/package/docpad-plugin-less) so that you can override colours or spacings as you please).

-The easiest way to work with this skeleton is to clone it from github and then run the relevant commands to pull down required dependencies:
+The easiest way to work with this skeleton is to clone it from github and then run the relevant commands to pull down required dependencies.
+This doesn't require you to download or install DocPad directly (it gets pulled in locally by npm) but does have certain dependencies:

+ * Git - I'll assume you already have this or can find and install it yourself.
+ * Node and npm - I installed both using the [installer](http://nodejs.org/download/) from the node site.
+ * Pygments (and therefore pip and python) - this is used for the syntax highlighting of code blocks.
+Installation instructions are available in the readme for the [Pygments plugin](https://github.com/bevry/docpad-extras/tree/master/plugins/pygments/).

+Once you have these installed just run the following commands (starting in a sensible directory and changing `website-name` to whatever you like):

 ```bash
 git clone git://github.com/vitch/twitter-bootstrap-skeleton.docpad.git website-name